TerenceTamuka/handy-man-services-fullstack-project/README.md

 - On the Heroku dashboard go to the Deploy tab for the application and click on deploy branch
 - The Code Institute's "Django Blog Cheat Sheet" was a key resource used throughout the process of installing and configuring frameworks and libraries, setting up the database management system (DBMS), and preparing the application for deployment. : [CI Cheat Sheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)

-#### The live link to the application can be found here - [Applet-gate Property Services LTD](https://handyman-services-fullstackapp-ba60a0c4d688.herokuapp.com/)
+#### The live link to the application can be found here - [Apple-gate Property Services LTD](https://handyman-services-fullstackapp-ba60a0c4d688.herokuapp.com/)

 ## Credits